JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 #### Advantages of Solution 1

-1. **Control and Ownership:** Organizations have full control over the hardware and infrastructure.
+1. **Control and Ownership:** The organization has full control over the hardware and infrastructure.

 2. **Customization:** On-premise solutions allow for customization of hardware configurations, optimizing the system to specific performance requirements.